The Rosanna Degani Young Investigator Award

 Advance notice of a submission is not necessary, and indeed is troublesome when a paper does not follow as has sometimes been the case in the past.
 The organiser is then left wondering if a paper has been lost!!

-Consult the Call for Papers for this year’s CinC conference to verify the abstract deadline, usually 15 April (this is a new date for 2014).
+Consult the Call for Papers for this year’s CinC conference to verify the abstract deadline, usually 15 April.
 The deadline may be moved by a few days if 15 April coincides with another major conference.

 Submitting a properly formatted abstract or paper is easy and usually trouble-free, but don’t risk missing the deadline because of unfamiliarity with the formatting requirements or the submission process.
 Since you may revise your submissions at any time before the abstract deadline, test the process by submitting early drafts of your conference program abstract and of your full paper (see 3.3 below) to avoid last-minute surprises.